 Don't get me wrong - I understand that the film industry, like most enterprises, wouldn't exist without all things monetary but I'm also not pessimistic enough to believe that it's impossible to make a movie that's both profitable AND not solely geared towards the mainstream.
 The mainstream is such a weird concept to begin with.
 There was a time when audiences could watch black and white silents not only without a great deal of impatience but with a heightened sense of awe and even admiration.
 No spoken dialogue, hardly anything that could constitute "action" as we know it today, but the writing was good and the acting was good and that was all one needed to know.

 Now, it takes more than a couple explosions and several naked bodies to even get viewers to turn heads.
 Going to the movies has become a dead art because people are heavily desensitized to the point where nothing shocks them anymore.
 And they don't even know it.
-Suddenly every male protagonist has to be like James Bond, every car has to be ten times sleeker and more powerful than the one that came before it, explosions have to occur not only in one portion of the movie but be heard from all around - girls come in pairs, even groups, weapons are unlimited, and leave the kids at home, folks, for there will be blood.
-Lots and lots of it.
+Suddenly every male protagonist has to be like James Bond, every car has to be ten times sleeker and more powerful than the one that came before it, explosions have to occur not only in one portion of the movie but be heard from all around - girls come in pairs, even groups, weapons are unlimited, and leave the kids a

 But Coraline goes against the grain.
 It lives up to its dark allure, delivers a concrete plot with stunning visuals and more.
 It has managed to do what so many recent films lack - it has managed to be, dare I say it, original.
 Originality - it's quite a concept.
 Certainly easier said than done.
 So thank you Henry Selick, for restoring my faith in the American film industry, if only for a short while.
 I'm sure I'll watch another happily cliche movie within the next week or two and lose the euphoria I currently feel, having seen something that is capable of being mentally, emotionally, and visually satisfying all at once.